MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-publish-code-customization.md

     - **Enable Developer Service Endpoint** checkbox is selected.
     - **Enable Loading Application Symbol References at Server Startup** checkbox is selected.
 5. Now, you must configure your `launch.json` file settings to the local server and set the `target` to **OnPrem**.
 For more information, see [JSON Files](devenv-json-files.md).
-6. In the `app.json`, in the `dependencies` section, make sure that `version` is set to the version of the System Application in the project
+6. In the `app.json` file, in the `dependencies` section, make sure that `version` is set to the version of the System Application in the project under <!-- needed?? -->
     ```
     "dependencies": [
         {